-Facilities Approval: Any purchase needs to be reviewed and approved in writing by the facilities manager if a unit is considering the purchase of new equipment requiring utilities, modification to an existing space, or if a hole will be dug or material change to the landscape is required.
-The approved document must get attached to the requisition.
+Facilities Checklist: This checklist needs to be reviewed and approved by Facilities if a unit is considering the purchase of new equipment requiring utilities, modification to an existing space, or if a hole will be dug or material change to the landscape is required.

-Goods Request Form: An RU Marketplace form used to issue quantity-based purchase orders for tangible goods that are \$50,000 and over or for such requests, regardless of amount, not allowed to be issued on a Quick Order.
+Goods Request Form: Is an RU Marketplace form used to issue quantity-based purchase orders that are \$10,000 and over or for such requests, regardless of amount, not allowed to be issued on a Quick Order.

-Independent Contractor or Employee Determination (ICED): This is a prerequisite document for guest lecturer, honorarium, or professional services engagements, that the prospective supplier must complete and must be reviewed and approved by UPS or University Tax Department prior to a procurement contract being entered into and any start of service.
+Independent Contractor or Employee Determination (ICED): This is a prerequisite document for a guest lecturer, honorarium, or professional services engagements, that the prospective supplier completes to determine if they are an independent contractor/consultant or Rutgers employee.